 In contrast to last time’s discussion of the pride-based school system mentioned in the Book of Mormon, this time we’ll take a first look at a [mostly] humility-based model.
 Amulon’s Lamanite school system was “pride-based” because it included tax-funded schools and rejected teaching anything to do with God or his prophets.

 Until our economy becomes humility-based (Zion-like), no school could be perfectly organized on a foundation of humility towards God and our fellowman.
-However, I’ve found (and plan to duplicate locally) a school that integrates more humility than I’ve seen in any institution, except the LDS Church.
+However, I’ve found (and am helping to duplicate locally) a school that integrates more humility than I’ve seen in any institution, except the LDS Church.
 The Sudbury Valley School in Framingham, Massachusetts, is founded on humility in several ways, we have room here to introduce one.

 America’s compulsory education model, imported from the German state of Prussia in the 1850s, is rooted in the belief that children are incapable of educating themselves; that “education” is something done to the child, not something the child does.